 In collaboration with Louise Søeborg Ohlsen, Lars is responsible for the overall planning, development and implementation of training content and for the artistic and pedagogical approach.

 Lars trained as an actor at Drama Centre London (part of Central St. Martin’s College of Art/University of the Arts London).
-His most prominent mentor was the renowned Yat Malmgren, whose contribution to innovating Stanislavski’s method (through his collaboration with the legendary Rudolf Laban) enjoys worldwide recognition.
+His most prominent mentor was the renowned Yat Malmgren, whose innovative Movement Psychology System, developed through his collaboration with the legendary Rudolf Laban, enjoys worldwide recognition.
+This system amalgamates Laban's movement theory and practice with Jungian psychology and key elements of Stanislavski’s Method.

 Subsequently, Lars has performed in numerous productions nationally and internationally, before starting his directing and teaching career in 2000.
-Since then, he’s taught and directed around 30 theatre productions in Denmark, England, Scotland, Canada, Egypt, Iceland, Norway and Sweden.
+Since then, he’s taught and directed around 40 theatre productions in Denmark, England, Scotland, Canada, Egypt, Greece, Iceland, Norway and Sweden.

 For a span of more than 35 years Inge has worked with practical methods and research to contribute in an efficient and liberating way to develop vital expressivity of the voice, body and mind.
 Her career took its departure in training as an actress (the acting school at Odense Teater) and ensuing professional experience as both an actress and a stage director.
 Later training, MA in Voice studies (Central School of Speech and Drama, London), art- and integral gestalt therapy, has contributed to professional practises of teaching, coaching voice and acting, offering consultancy and integral psychotherapy.
 She has taught extensively on a variety of acting schools, including the 3 Danish state schools, Michael Chekov Studio, Danish Development Center for Performing Arts, and CISPA.